DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_70_troubleshooting.md

 ---

-In this section, you can find various troubleshooting guides for commin issues.
+In this section, you can find various troubleshooting guides for common issues.

 ## [**Scan QR-code with Electrum**](hodl-guide_71_scan-QR.md)